Data Analytics for Information Systems

 This course provides a hands-on introduction to master the essentials of data analytics and machine learning using R.

-The growing ubiquity of information systems both in organizational and private contexts increasingly makes large data streams available in various domains.
-Knowing how to handle these data sets, how to analyze and to interpret them, becomes a more and more important skillset in companies, policymaking and in academic research.
+The growing ubiquity of information systems both in organizational and private consumer contexts increasingly makes large data streams available in various domains.
+As part of the digital transformation, knowing how to handle these data sets, how to analyze and to interpret them, becomes a more and more important skillset in companies, policymaking and in academic research.

 The course builds on real-word data sets from information systems in the realm of consumer behavior, in particular in the resource consumption context.
 Based on hands-on examples and practical challenges, we cover fundamental data analytics methods using the software environment R.